 Wendy lived for most of her adult life in western New York and traveled regularly to Vermont, and her art reflects the many moods and seasons of those hills, streams, and mountains.
 She also loved the American west, traveling to ranches in Arizona and Montana with her husband, Murray.

-To learn more, please contact [email protected].
+To learn more or request an exhibition, please contact [email protected].